telerik/blazor-docs/components/grid/filter/overview.md

 ## FilterRow

-The `FilterRow` filtering mode renders a row below the column headers with a UI for filling in the filter criteria.
+The FilterRow filtering mode renders a row below the column headers, providing a UI where you can fill in the filter criteria.
 Read more about enabling and fine-tuning the filtering row in the [FilterRow documentation article...]({%slug grid-filter-row%})

 ## FilterMenu